Are your pillows discolored and lumpy? Can you save your pillows and make them look new again? Try our machine washing machine and dryer method.

 The best way to get the fluff back into your pillow is by using a dryer.
 It allows for thorough, even drying and even fluffing.
 You will need to add two dryer balls along with the pillow.

 If you do not have access to a dryer, you can hang dry your pillow.
-If you choose to hang dry, make sure you fluff the pillow several times while it is drying.
+If you choose to hang it dry, make sure you fluff the pillow several times while drying.

 How To Keep Your Pillow Clean

 We saw significant results using this method.
-Our pillows look new again and the amount of fluff that was restored was very impressive.
+Our pillows look new again, and the amount of restored fluff was very impressive.